 You can’t talk about digital audio workstations without mentioning Ableton Live.
 This program is an absolute beast when it comes to music production, used by musicians of all genres from electronic and pop, to hip-hop and indie.
 Notable musicians who use this program include Skrillex, Deadmau5, Alan Walker, Ludwig Göransson—just to name a few.

 Ableton Live Intro starts at $99 USD for the Intro version, which lets you create up to 16 MIDI and audio tracks, over 5GB worth of samples, 21 audio effects—enough to get you started.
 You may have up to eight audio input and output channels and just two send and return tracks.
-You may receive a free copy of Ableton Live Intro when you purchase audio gear like MIDI keyboards and audio interfaces.
 This version is fantastic for people who are serious about producing music, but aren’t ready to go all-out on a DAW.

 Ableton Live Suite may be the best of the best, but it's going to cost you.